t3kt/raytk/docs/_reference/operators/filter/uvTransform.md

     name: Enable
   - label: Transform Primary UVs
     name: Transformprimary
+    summary: Whether to transform the primary UV coordinates.
   - label: Transform Secondary UVs
     name: Transformsecondary
+    summary: Whether to transform the secondary UV coordinates, which are used in cases where materials are being blended through a combine operator.
   - label: Enable Translate
     name: Enabletranslate
   - label: Enable Rotate